-If you struggle with procrastination, work from home, or just can’t seem to stay focused, this review will show you the one tool (Brain.fm) that can turn all those around to help you become a productivity powerhouse.
+If you struggle with procrastination, if you work from home, or if you just can’t seem to stay focused, this full review of Brain.fm will show you one tool can turn all those around to help you become a productivity powerhouse.

 So, the big question…what is Brain.fm and can it really help you get instant focus to crush your procrastination and get things done?
 This full review will show you the good, the bad, and answer questions you didn’t even know you had about Brain.fm.